Download Wireshark Apk For Android

 Finally, if you are using NDK r10e, you can apply the following patch file without patch the source codes manually.

-Save it as wireshark-android.patch, and do
+Save it as wireshark-android.patch

 With all the prerequisite ready, we can begin cross-compiling wireshark.